malik111110/sentient-core-optimisation/.documents/project planning/prd.md

 ### 9.2 Vultr Track: Enterprise Agentic Workflow Platform

-*   **FR-VULTR-001 (Vultr Deployment):** The Sentient Core platform (backend and frontend) must be successfully deployed and publicly accessible on Vultr infrastructure.
+*   **FR-VULTR-001 (Core Platform Deployment):** The Sentient Core platform must be deployed and demonstrated on Vultr's cloud infrastructure.
+The backend, built with **FastAPI**, is chosen for its native asynchronous capabilities, which are essential for efficiently orchestrating I/O-bound agent tasks.
     *   **NFR-VULTR-001.1 (Scalability):** The deployment should demonstrate basic scalability considerations for an enterprise application.
     *   **NFR-VULTR-001.2 (Reliability):** The deployed application should be stable and reliably perform its demonstrated functions.
 *   **FR-VULTR-002 (Enterprise Agent Demo):** The platform must showcase at least one functional enterprise agent (e.g., "Automated Market Research & Competitor Analysis Agent").